 the station for the slide of the prodigal son being welcomed by his father is here

-originally part of 'homecoming', based on a set of slides illustrating rembrandt's painting 'the return of the prodigal'. it had a second life as station 5 of the st. paul's cathedral labyrinth.
+this station had a second life as station 5 of the st. paul's cathedral labyrinth.

 on the wall above this station is projected a part of the painting: the prodigal son being embraced by his father. on a table in front of it is an OS map. on the map is a map-reading compass, and four or five small magnets. beside the map is the book 'walking in circles' by richard long, open at the double-page spread 'kicking stones: a 203 mile northward walk in six days'

 the compass points north

 but the coloured magnets, like false norths,

 bring them close to the compass and see the effect.

 the still small voice of true north is there all the time

 how then will we find our way home